sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 ![]({{ site.url }}{{ site.baseurl }}/images/Salary/correlation_heatmap.png)<!-- -->

-Age and Projects Completed are highly correlated with salary (> 0.8).
-This can be further illustrated by scatter plots.
+`Age` and `Projects Completed` are highly correlated with `Salary`.
+This can be further illustrated using scatter plots.
+We will add an ordinarly least squares regression line to each plot to highlight positive correlation between variables.

 ```python
 px.scatter(df, x='Age', y='Salary', trendline='ols')